iOS Forensic Analysis

 SQLite file format is the most popular format for open source applications as well as phones.
-Due to this very fact, Apple has also embraced SQLite to for storing iOS data in the phones.
-The native applications, which make use of SQLite database are Calendar, Messages, Notes, Address Book and Photos.
+Due to this very fact, Apple has also embraced SQLite for storing iOS data in the phones.
+The native applications, which make use of SQLite database are Calendar, Messages, Notes, Address Book, and Photos.

 Analysis of iOS Logical Data